-The decision to format a laptop that was running Windows 7 was not an easy one to make because it is not possible to save user data and you will need to reinstall or restart the operating system and apps, neither of which is user-friendly for novices.
-However, if you use Windows 10, you may format a laptop in the same way that you would normally format a mobile device.
-That is to say, you will be able to eliminate the system problems while maintaining the integrity of the critical user data.
-Before you back up the contents on your Windows computer to an external hard drive, you should consider creating a bootable USB stick so that you may reinstall the operating system if you really need to format your Windows 10/8/7 laptop.
+The decision to format a laptop running Windows 7 was not easy to make because it is impossible to save user data, and you will need to reinstall or restart the operating system and apps, neither of which is user-friendly for novices.
+However, if you use Windows 10, you may format a laptop like you would typically format a mobile device.
+That is to say, you can eliminate the system problems while maintaining the integrity of the critical user data.
+Before you back up the contents on your Windows computer to an external hard drive, you should consider creating a bootable USB stick to reinstall the operating system if you need to format your Windows 10/8/7 laptop.
 It is relatively simple and inexpensive to do so nowadays.

-Tips: If you can't access a hard drive or lose important files because you formatted or deleted them, don't be afraid to use RePicvid Data Recovery Software.
-It will help you get back deleted photos from your computer and other storage devices for free.
+Tips: If you can't access a hard drive or lose essential files because you formatted or deleted them, don't be afraid to use RePicvid Data Recovery Software.
+It will help you return deleted photos from your computer and other storage devices for free.

 There are different ways to format a Windows computer, but the way to do it with Windows 10 is pretty good.
 Formatting Windows 10 is done with an easy-to-use interface and step-by-step instructions.